tordj/WonderGUI/doc/guide/Widget Layout Fundamentals.md

 There are some disadvantages though.
 The first one is that you are restricted to a rigid grid layout.
 You can not place a widget at an exact point or move it around.
 You can't have widgets that overlap or move outside the window.

-As mentioned before, the code can also be harder to read since it doesn't look as clean and it is a several step process that you need to read through to understand.
+As mentioned before, the code can also be harder to read since it doesn't look as clean and it is a several step process that you need to read through to understand the layout.

 ### Conclusion

-I believe this example has given you a better idea of when to use what layout mechanism.
+Hopefully this example has given you a better idea of when to use what layout mechanism.
 In reality you shouldn't stick to just one that we did in this example.
 You might have sections of the GUI where a rigid, adaptive, box-layout is preferable while other sections needs the flexibility.

-The main warning I have is to not insert FlexPanels into a rigid PackPanel layout since they don't report default size or adapt to resize in the same way.
+The main warning I have for you is to **not insert FlexPanels into a rigid PackPanel layout** since they don't report default size or adapt to resize in the same way.
 Sometimes it makes sense, but often there is a better alternative.